kapil5kc/mac-n-REST/README.md

 # MAC Address API Service

-This is a simple program that makes an api call to www.macaddress.io with a MAC address and returns associated Vendor Name.
+This is a simple program that makes an api call to www.macaddress.io with a MAC address and returns associated Vendor details.

 ## Usage
+**www.macaddress.io provides 3 specific details for a given MAC Address/OUI, namely 'Vendor Details', 'Block Details' & 'MAC Address Details'**

 The Program runs on a docker container where MAC address can be passed as an argument.

 Example : docker run <image_name> <mac_address>